-The draft documents included in the Sustainability Update include a new Access + Mobility Element as well as a modernized code that includes a new Parking and Circulation Chapter in the Santa Cruz County Code (SCCC).
+The draft documents in the Sustainability Update include a new Access + Mobility

+Element as well as a modernized code that includes a new Parking and Circulation Chapter in the Santa Cruz County Code (SCCC).
 The new Access + Mobility Element includes policies and programs that enhance multi-modal transportation infrastructure in order to implement the Sustainable Santa Cruz County Plan and address the County's current transportation challenges, as well as a list of transportation projects that can be incorporated into upcoming Capital Improvement Programs.

-The County adopted an Active Transportation Plan that replaces the 2011 Bicycle Plan and provides a roadmap for future improvements for walking and bicycling in unincorporated Santa Cruz County.
+The County adopted an Active Transportation Plan in 2022 that replaces the 2011 Bicycle Plan and provides a roadmap for future improvements for walking and bicycling in unincorporated Santa Cruz County.
 Following the public input phase in fall 2020, the planning team developed a robust list of infrastructure and program recommendations to improve safety and encourage walking and bicycling.
-The County's previously adopted Safe Routes to Schools Plans which covers 13 County schools, and projects from the Safe Routes to Schools Plan are included in the Active Transportation Plan.
+The County previously adopted a Safe Routes to Schools Plan in 2020 which covers 17 County schools, and the recommended projects from the Safe Routes to Schools Plan are included in the Active Transportation Plan.

 The Coastal Rail Trail is the County's largest active transportation project.
 When complete, it will provide a continuous 32-mile bicycle and pedestrian trail that runs the length of the County.
 Several segments of the trail have been completed and more are under development by various jurisdictions.
 In 2019, the City of Santa Cruz replaced the old pedestrian bridge over the San Lorenzo River with a 10-foot-wide new bicycle and pedestrian bridge.
 Segment 7 Phase 1 (Natural Bridges Dr to Bay St) was completed in 2021.
 Segment 7 Phase 2 (Bay St to Pacific Ave) started construction in Summer 2022 and is expected to be complete in 2023.
-The City of Watsonville completed Segment 18 Phase 1 (Ohlone Parkway to Watsonville Slough Trail) in 2021.
-Phase 2 (Lee Rd to Walker St) is expected to be complete in 2023.
-Segment 5, the North Coast Rail Trail, led by the RTC, will finish design and permitting in 2022 and is scheduled to start construction in 2024.
-Segment 8 and 9 (Pacific Ave to 17th Ave), led by the City of Santa Cruz, will complete final design and environmental review in 2023.
-If construction funding is secured, the project will start construction in 2024.
-Segments 10 and 11 (17th Ave to State Park Dr), led by the County, is scheduled to complete preliminary design and environmental review in 2023.
-If the project is awarded additional funding, final design will be complete in 2024, and construction could start in 2025.
-Segment 12 (State Park Dr to Rio del Mar), led by the RTC, is scheduled to complete final design and environmental review in 2023.
+The City of Watsonville completed Segment 18 Phase 1 (Watsonville Slough Trail Trailhead to Ohlone Parkway) in 2021.
+Phase 2 (Ohlone Parkway to Walker St) is currently on hold and is expected to be restarted in 2023.
+Segment 5, the North Coast Rail Trail (Davenport to Wilder Ranch State Park), led by the SCCRTC, will finish design and permitting in 2023 and is scheduled to start construction in 2024.
+Segments 8 and 9 (Pacific Ave to 17th Ave), led by the City of Santa Cruz, is scheduled to complete final design and environmental review in 2024, and is scheduled start construction in 2026.
+Segments 10 and 11 (17th Ave to State Park Dr), led by the County, will complete preliminary design and environmental review in 2024 final design is scheduled to be complete in 2025 and construction is scheduled to start in 2026.
+Segment 12 (State Park Dr to Rio del Mar Blvd), led by the SCCRTC, is scheduled to complete final design and environmental review in 2024.
 If construction funding is secured, the project could start construction in 2025.

-The County also received a grant along with its partner agencies, the City of Watsonville and the Santa Cruz County Regional Transportation Commission (SCCRTC) from Caltrans to develop and implement a regional Vehicle Miles Traveled (VMT) mitigation bank.
+The County also received a grant along with its partner agencies, the City of Watsonville, and the Santa Cruz County Regional Transportation Commission (SCCRTC) from Caltrans to develop and implement a regional Vehicle Miles Traveled (VMT) mitigation bank.
 The bank would provide developers a means of mitigating their development with contributions to offsite projects that reduce VMT such as active transportation or transit projects.
 The grant project is in the early stages of activity and is expected to be completed by 2024.